NrupParikh/JetpackComposeMVVM/README.md

 Sample Jetpack compose project with MVVM architecture.
 Project includes Hilt for dependecy injection and Flow for emit the data and collect on UI.

 - Jetpack Compose
-- MVVM architecture [ movdel-View-View Model]
+- MVVM architecture [ model-View-View Model]
 - Hilt for DI
 - Navigation compose
 - Retrofit